tasmota/docs/docs/Scripting-Language.md

   Using "cntN/X" will then divide the numeric value of the label, so "cnt6/2" with an array of length 8 will produce the labels 3|3|0|0|1|1|2|2|)
   ("wdh: before a week definition generates a week with full hours)
   `header` = visible header name of chart
+  the curve displayed in google chart starts at array index (array[0]) so array index must be set also. thus the displayed curve may be shifted to the desired position by adjusting the array index.

   additionally you have to define the html frame to put the chart in (both lines must be preceded by a $ char) e.g.